lla4u/Dude-Influx-Grafana/README.md

 >  - ...

 ## What are the dependencies
+> This Docker stack use:
-> - InfluxDB for timed long term storage
+> - InfluxDB for timed long term storage database
 > - Gafana for data presentation
-> - Nodejs for onboarding Dynon datalogs into InfluxDB.
+> - Linux shell using go program for onboarding Dynon datalogs into InfluxDB.
 >
-> All of them are open source and free for personal usage.
+> All of the selected are open source and free for personal usage.

 ## What is provided
 > A local web interface to query flight data shuch as: